lICantScriptIl/lICantScriptIl/README.md

 - 👋 Hi, I’m @lICantScriptIl
 - 👀 I like to code and listen to music
-- 🌱 I’m currently learning C++ and C#
+- 🌱 I’m currently learning Lua

 <!---
 lICantScriptIl/lICantScriptIl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.